Venki309/openapi/readme.md

 ## Merge the API Files

-Run the merge command to generate a combined OpenAPI file:
+Run the following merge command to generate a combined OpenAPI YAML file.
 ```
 npx openapi-merge-cli
 ```

-This produces a single [merged-api.yaml](https://github.com/Venki309/openapi/blob/main/merged-api.yaml).
+See the [merged-api.yaml](https://github.com/Venki309/openapi/blob/main/merged-api.yaml) for reference.

 ## Organize the Table of Contents